 These are the things that consume me when I’m not working on recipes or teaching Grocery Budget Bootcamp.

-What if I wasn’t using essential oils to clean my bathroom?
+- What if I wasn’t using eos to clean my bathroom?
 She’d be able to smell whatever harsh chemical I used from her bedroom and she wouldn’t have a choice in the matter.

 This blog is an extension of my real life.
 A reader once wrote to me, “Tiffany – thanks so much for being real.
 You don’t judge and make us feel bad if we can’t afford organic or don’t make everything from scratch.
 You’re a real person, struggling with the same things we are.
 I appreciate your honesty – it’s a breath of fresh air.”